András Fekete-Győr: Family

 András Fekete-Győr was born into an intellectual family on 13 April 1989 in Budapest.
 His maternal great-grandfather was jurist and economist Ödön Kuncz (1884–1965), a theorist of mercantile law.
 His maternal grandfather József Kuncz, also a lawyer, participated in the revolutionary political committee during the Hungarian Revolution of 1956; therefore, he was banned from the national bar association until his political rehabilitation in the 1960s.

 His paternal grandfather was agricultural engineer Endre Fekete-Győr (1926–1999), member of the Hungarian Socialist Workers' Party (MSZMP) and Chairman of the Council of Heves County between 1969 and 1981.
 His father is András Fekete-Győr, Sr. (born 1956), Deputy Managing Director of the National Deposit Insurance Fund (OBA) since 1993, managing director from 2010 to 2018.

 Education

 He went to primary school in Solymár and then to the Ferenc Toldy High School, where from he graduated in 2008.
 He then continued to the Eötvös Loránd University (ELTE) with an Erasmus visit to the Ruprecht-Karls University in Heidelberg, Germany.
 He earned a degree of law at the Faculty of Law of the Eötvös Loránd University in 2015.

 As a legal trainee, he worked for the law firm of Péter Nagy and László Trócsányi for few months in 2013, then attended in an internship at the International Chamber of Commerce (ICC) in 2014.
-He worked for the General Electric in Budapest as an accounts receivables manager for four months in 2015.
+He worked for General Electric in Budapest as an accounts receivables manager for four months in 2015.
 In 2016, he studied political science at the Humboldt University in Berlin as part of a German international parliamentary scholarship.